rust-lang/book/src/ch17-02-concurrency-with-async.md

 </Listing>

-With threads, we used the `join` method to “block” until the thread was done running.
-In Listing 17-6, we can use `await` to do the same thing, because the task handle itself is a future.
-Its `Output` type is a `Result`, so we also unwrap it after awaiting it.
 This updated version runs till *both* loops finish.

 <!-- Not extracting output because changes to this output aren't significant;
 the changes are likely to be due to the threads running differently rather than